 Here are some useful guidelines for submitting stories to us.

 - Above all, we strongly recommend that you read some of our stories first.
-Download the app here (coming June 2017): you get three free stories per month and can see how readers are reading and consuming your story.
+Download the app here (for Android).
+You get three free stories per month on the free plan, so you can see how readers will read and listen to your story.